AdoshiMatamoto/adrianmatei.com/_posts/2019-09-06-awesome-volleyball-basics-video-compilation.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kvboO73vkIM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Conclusion
-I hope you find the compilation useful.
-In Romanian we have a saying: "It's practice that kills you, not theory", so go practice.
+I hope you find this list useful, but in Romania we have a saying: "It's practice that kills you, not theory", so go practice.
 My advice to you is for your next training or match focus on improving one part of your game!